Proclamation of the Republic (Brazil): Military coup of November 15, 1889

 The only one wounded in the episode of the proclamation of the republic was the Baron of Ladario, Minister of the Navy, who resisted the arrest warrant given by the mutineers and was shot.
 It is said that Deodoro did not address criticism of the Emperor Pedro II and that he hesitated in his words.
 Despite this, it was known that Deodoro da Fonseca was with Lieutenant Colonel Benjamin Constant at his side and that there were some civilian republican leaders at that time.
 But Deodoro favored the republic only after the death of the Emperor: "I would like to carry the coffin of the Emperor," he said.

 On the afternoon of November 15, at the City Hall of Rio de Janeiro, the Republic was solemnly proclaimed.

 At night, in the Municipal Council of the Neutral Municipality, Rio de Janeiro, José do Patrocínio drafted the official proclamation of the Republic of the United States of Brazil, approved without a vote.
 The text went to the newspaper charts that supported the cause, and, only the next day, November 16, was announced to the people the change of the political regime of Brazil.

 Pedro II, who was in Petrópolis, returned to Rio de Janeiro.
 Thinking that the aim of the revolutionaries was only to replace the office of Ouro Preto, the Emperor still tried to organize another ministerial cabinet, under the chairmanship of the councilor José Antônio Saraiva.
 The Emperor, in Petropolis, was informed and decided to go down to the Court.
 Upon learning of the coup, the Emperor acknowledged the fall of the Ouro Preto Cabinet and sought to announce a new name to replace the Viscount of Ouro Preto.
-However, since nothing had been said about Republic until then, the most exalted Republicans spread the rumor that the Emperor had chosen Gaspar Silveira Martins, political enemy of Deodoro da Fonseca since Rio Grande do Sul, to be the new head of government.
+However, since nothing had been said about Republic until then, the most exalted Republicans spread the rumor that the Emperor had chosen Gaspar da Silveira Martins, political enemy of Deodoro da Fonseca since Rio Grande do Sul, to be the new head of government.
 Deodoro da Fonseca then persuaded himself to join the Republican cause.
-The Emperor was informed of this and, disillusioned, decided not to offer resistance.
+The Emperor was informed of this and, disillusioned, decided not to offer resistance: